thePixelatedWizard/super-tic-tac-toe/README.md

 # Super Tic-Tac-Toe
-A tic tac toe in 9x9 grid
+A super tic tac toe implemented with godot and rust

-## Roadmap